Rabder/Illumio-Technical-Assessment/README.md

 ## Testing
 The submission includes a tester script, test_parser.py, which runs different cases test cases and checks if the parser output matches the expected output for those tests.
+The tests included in this submission encompass the following cases:
+  - Correct overall functionality of parser
+  - Invalid command arguments
+  - Empty files (no content)
+  - Lookup file with just a header
+  - Malformed data
+  - Non existent files
+  - Unknown protocol when reading logs
+  - Case insensitivity
+  - Handling of newlines and spaces

+To run the tester, run from the terminal with python test_parser.py.

 ## Assumptions
 The script makes the following assumptions: